Shuai-Liu-1/Data-analysis-and-data-visualization-with-Python/README.md

-# Data analysis and data visualization with Python
+# Data analytics and data visualization with Python
 Workshop demo with Python.

 Also can see and run the code in Binder